BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 26/07/2020
 ---
 Yesterday, the canoeing was great 😍!
 The whole day was very cool ☺️.
 Today is Sunday so it is also without a plan 😅.
 You have to enjoy and enjoy the weather because it is wonderful 😎🤩!

+27/07/2020
+---
+It was a very nice Sunday.
+In the afternoon I went to my cousins' grill - I ate, talked and had fun 🤣.
+Today I have to get back to reality 🙄.
+The plan for today is to improve the blog post and prepare the introduction to the new ✍️.

+28/07/2020
+---
+The weather was nice yesterday until noon but then something broke down 😭.
+I couldn't go out on my bike... but I'm gonna get it today!
+The plan for today is to write an agenda for a blog (or preferably the whole post 😅).

+29/07/2020
+---
+Yesterday was okay.
+Nothing unusual happened.
+I was sticking to my plan and I'm planning the same thing today ✔️.
+I am going to write 2/3 of the article on my blog 👍.

+30/07/2020
+---
+Yesterday I didn't manage to write a word in the blog article.
+Instead, I was exploring the subject and reading articles on it.
+Admittedly, I started a little bit late because about 20, but well... before that I enjoyed the day and I worked 😋.
+The plan for today is to write most of the article.

+31/07/2020
+---
+End of next month 😮.
+Quickly.
+The plan for yesterday was not fully implemented so today I have to finish the whole article.

+01/08/2020
+---
+I'm going to be baptized today.
+This is probably the most important day of my life.
+That's why I tried to get most things done yesterday or before.
+The plan for today is to be baptized with dignity.

+02/08/2020
+---
+Thank God for yesterday's 🙏🙏!
+It gave a wonderful weather and I could be baptized together with 4 other people 🙂🙂.
+As for today's plans, there are no plans 😛.
+I will be resting and enjoying the day with my family.